Bherney/Spatio-Temporal-Assessment-of-Climate-Change-Impact-on-Cereal-Crop-Yields-in-Nigeria-using-Python/README.md

 - If you use this code or analysis, please cite as:

-- [Waheeb T.B] (2025).
+- Waheeb T.B.
+(2025).
 Spatio-Temporal Assessment of Climate Change Impact on Cereal Crop Yields in Nigeria Using Python.
 GitHub Repository.

 ## Acknowledgement